Research

 Taming microbes

-Some microbes make us sick, others are important to our health.
+Some microbes make us sick, others are important to our health and the environment.
 Biofilms, communities of microbes that attach to each other and surfaces, are central to our most important global challenges – from antimicrobial resistance and food safety to water security.
 Our bug-resistant polymers applied to urinary catheters and development of vaccines against pathogenic bacteria are making a difference to people’s lives.

 Research project highlights